 Getter chains provide basic programmatic functions to let you access application data for use in data collector and business transaction configuration.
 This topic describes the getter chain syntax for the .NET Agent and provides examples to help you get started.

-Note: If a getter chain calls on a method that does a lot of processing, such as making numerous SQL calls, it can degrade the performance of the application and the App Agent for .NET.
-Ideally, use getter chains only with simple gets.
+If a getter chain calls a heavy processing method, such as one that makes numerous SQL calls, the getter chain may degrade performance for both the application and the .NET Agent.
+When possible, use getter chains only with simple

-An example of a simple getter would be a method to return a property from a class, such as GetName().
+For example, a simple getter that returns a property for a class, such as

 The following special characters are used as separators: